Store Hours

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: Be ready for none of your seeds to sprout, all of them to come up, and anything in between.
-Your seedlings will need to survive wind, rain, rodents and bugs that crave tender greens, and sudden cold temperatures.
+Prepare to deal with whatever hand nature deals you: Be ready for all your seeds to sprout, none of them to come up, and anything in between.
+Your seedlings will need to survive rain, wind, and cold snaps, as well as bugs and rodents that want a crunchy green snack.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors